 In addition, the divorce was being evaluated and scrutinized by outsiders who had no idea of our truth.
 When you’re on the outside looking in, it’s easy to say, give him a chance, or to beat me over the head with the bible by telling me that I was going against what God deemed as right.
 There were those that took one side of the story, formulated their own opinions and judged me.

 The funny thing was that I still cared about people’s opinion of me and felt the need to defend my rationale.
 There were folks, I thought would be there to support and see me through the toughest experience in my life but were nowhere to be found.
 Finally, I realized God wanted me to stop turning to others and seek him.

 I had a handful of friends that were always there—no matter how much I wanted to be left alone, kept pulling me out of the depths of darkness I kept drowning in.

-Finally, I had to stop allowing myself from being bogged down by the stipulations of what society deems as normal and remove the stigma that now came with the divorced title.I had to stop allowing myself from being bogged down by the stipulations of what society deems as normal and remove the stigma that now came with the divorced title. #divorced #livingAfterDivorce #relationships #impulsiveexpressions Click To Tweet
+Finally, I had to stop allowing myself from being bogged down by the stipulations of what society deemed as normal and remove the stigma that now came with the divorced title.I had to stop allowing myself from being bogged down by the stipulations of what society deemed as normal and remove the stigma that now came with the divorced title. #divorced #livingAfterDivorce #relationships #impulsiveexpressions Click To Tweet

-I had to stop trying to dispel rumors and lies and remove myself from the identity of how I visualized my life to be.
-As a child I always knew I wanted to be a mom and my idea of marriage was a two-parent home, living in a two-story house that my husband would walk into and kiss me on the forehead then greet our 3.5 kids.
+I had to stop trying to dispel rumors and lies and also, remove myself from the identity of how I visualized my life to be.
+As a child I always knew I wanted to be a mom and my idea of the perfect life, was a two-parent home, living in a two-story house that my husband would walk into and kiss me on the forehead then greet our 3.5 kids.
 My husband would be an awesome dad, play catch with our son while our daughters played on the patio with their tea sets as I finished some extravagant meal.
 Well, my reality wasn’t close!